 The Belgian database consists of the Belgian part of the European Union Statistics on Income and Living Conditions.
 This is a rotating panel survey (4 rotational groups), representative of the Belgian population in private households.
 The survey takes place in the second half of the year following the income reference year.
 The unit of assessment is the sociological household, defined as the persons living at the same address.
-The response rate for the total sample ("old" households (3/4) and "new" households (1/4) together) is defined as (number of addresses successfully contacted / number of valid addresses contacted) (number of household interviews completed and accepted for the database / number of eligible households at contacted addresses) = 61.5.
+The response rate for the total sample ("old" households (3/4) and "new" households (1/4) together) is defined as (number of addresses successfully contacted / number of valid addresses contacted) \ (number of household interviews completed and accepted for the database / number of eligible households at contacted addresses) = 64.35.
 The User Data Base on which the EUROMOD database is based, is provided by Eurostat.

-More information on technical issues concerning the Belgian SILC2006 can be found in its Quality Report:
+More information on technical issues concerning the Belgian contribution to the EU SILC 2008 can be found in its Quality Report: